simple-orm/core/README.md

   }
 });

-//next we create the repository for this model by creating a new object based on the ORM's base repository which has all
-//the basic functionality.
-You need to pass for the model this repository is for and then the data adapter this
-//repository should use.
-var repository = Object.create(orm.baseRepository(model, mysqlAdapter));
+//now then create our repository for the model var repository = Object.create(orm.baseRepository.create(model));

-//just like with the model, now you can add custom functionality to the repository /*repository.doSomethingElse = function() {
-  //code...
-};*/

-//finally you export the repository which is what your application should be interacting with in order to get model
-//instances.  the finalizeSetup() method is there is order to define relationships with other models.  this needs
-//to be done here because it needs access to all the repositories in order to properly setup the relationships.  we
-//will see how the finalizeSetup() method is used module.exports = {
+//finally we export an object with the repository and an optional `finalize` method module.exports = {
   repository: repository,
-  finalizeSetup: function(repositories) {
+  finalize: function(repositories) {
     model.hasMany(repositories.user, {
       through: repositories.userPermissionMap
     });